SkylineCommunications/dataminer-docs/connector-help/connector_help/Papouch_T2HE.md

 # Papouch T2HE

 Depending on the sensor connected to it, **T2HE** is able to measure temperature and humidity, and calculate the dew point.
-The **Papouch T2HE** driver is an **HTTP** driver that is used to monitor this device.
+The **Papouch T2HE** connector is an **HTTP** connector that is used to monitor this device.

 ## About